ccnlab/pubweb/content/teaching/genpsych.md

 # Schedule

-Every week you have to read the textbook chapter(s) and take the quiz on canvas, due before class on Tues.
+Every week you have to read the textbook chapter(s) and take the quiz on canvas, due before class on Tues, and submit QOTW by Mon 10pm.

 | Wk  | Date  | Chapter, Topic           | Test  |